cobr123/matrix/README.md

   --offset-row <value>     Move the upper left corner of the mask down n rows.
   --offset-col <value>     Move the upper left corner of the mask right n columns.
   --font-ratio <value>     Ratio between character height over width in the terminal.
-  --print-mask             Print mask and exit.
+  --image-scale <value>    Scale image by ratio, default is 1.0 --print-mask             Print mask and exit.
 ```